 The Tabular Join process will combine spatial data with a table to create a file at the census tract level that contains information about a specific region and its demographics.
 For a tabular join to work a field in the spatial data and the table must have the same values and formatting type (i.e. either numbers or text).
 Formatting the data is critical to this process, in this example prior to executing the joining script; a new column was created to insure that both data sets were in the same data format.
-The process could have also been done in the Python script, but it was beyond the scope that has been taught up to this point.
+The process could have also been done in the Python script, but it is beyond the scope that has been taught up to this point.
 The tabular data was downloaded from the U.S. Census Bureau initially.
 There are numerous locations to obtain the spatial data, which also includes the U.S. Census Bureau.

 - The first three lines of functional script loads arcpy, the environment and sets the workspace to the KY1 geodatabase.

 - The Join Field command has four variables; notice the command is located in the management toolbox.

 - The first parameter is the name of the spatial data file

 - The second parameter is the field from the spatial data file that will be used to accomplish the tabular join.